 Privacy and Compliance

-Given the increasing focus on privacy regulations such as GDPR (General Data Protection Regulation), the CCPA (California Consumer Privacy Act), and others, a modern CIAM system must prioritise privacy and regulatory compliance, including features such as:
+Given the increasing focus on privacy regulations such as GDPR (General Data Protection Regulation), the CCPA (California Consumer Privacy Act), and others, a modern CIAM solution must prioritise privacy and regulatory compliance, with features for the latter not only ensuring adherence to laws but also help organisations build trust with customers by demonstrating a commitment to data privacy:

-- Data encryption: Encrypting all personal and sensitive data both at rest and in transit to prevent unauthorized access.
+- Data encryption: Encrypting all personal and sensitive data both at rest and in transit to prevent unauthorised access.

 - Audit logging: Maintaining transparent records of all user activities (e.g., login attempts, profile updates, consent management, etc) for security monitoring and regulatory audits.